ceramicnetwork/docs/docs/run/nodes/nodes.md

 By default, the Ceramic daemon runs bundled with a [go-ipfs](https://github.com/ipfs/go-ipfs) node and connects to the Clay testnet and an Ethereum Ropsten [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
 In production, you should change these defaults to secure your data and accommodate your infrastructure setup.

-The Ceramic daemon can be configured with a JSON file which is created on start and located at `$HOME/.ceramic/daemon.config.json`.
+The Ceramic daemon can be configured with a JSON file which is created on start and located at `$HOME/.ceramic/daemon.config.json` by default.
 See [example daemon.config.json](#example-daemonconfigjson) below.
 Configuration options can be viewed in the [reference documentation for the DaemonConfig class](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_cli.daemonconfig-1.html).

 ### **Run with Docker containers**